Msninmx/quartz/content/notes/syllogism.md

 ---

 ### Syllogism
-Argument that uses [deductive reasoning](natural-deduction.md) to reach a conclusion.
+Argument that uses [[notes/natural-deduction|deductive reasoning]] to reach a conclusion.

 #logic